A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are talking about something serious.

 If you remember later during the day, take it as soon as possible.

 If you forget to take it by the time of your next dose, just take the next dose.
-Do not take a double dose.
+Do not try and catch up by taking a double dose.

 If you forget to take it for a few days, you may start getting withdrawal symptoms.
-Talk to your doctor if this happens to you.
+Sometimes these can occur if you forget to take just one dose.

 • sleep disturbances (vivid dreams, nightmares, not being able to sleep)